alexarje/video-analysis-workshop/index.md

 > To begin tackling this lesson, you will need to:
 >
 > - Have an interest in analyzing video recordings
-> - Have a laptop with Matlab installed or access to a remote desktop version (such as [UiO kiosk](http://kiosk.uio.no)).
+> - Have a laptop with (1) Matlab installed or (2) access to a server that you can run Matlab on (many universities have this).
 {: .prereq}